 The school reserves the right to withdraw courses that fail to recruit in sufficient numbers.

-- Students who are not originally offered a place because they were not predicted the correct grades or due to distance from the school, will be invited to attend a Supplementary Enrolment Session on the official Enrolment Day if (a) they do achieve the correct grades (b) are still interested in a place.
+Students who are not originally offered a place because they were not predicted the required grades or due to distance from the school, will be invited to attend a Supplementary Enrolment Session on the official Enrolment Day if (a) they do achieve the required grades (b) are still interested in a place.

 All places offered are subject to the following post-acceptance conditions: